 How Do Carrington Mortgages Compare?

 Carrington's mortgage rates were quite high compared to the big banks, but accounting for the effect of mortgage points showed that the lender's rates are actually about average.
 To make this comparison, we collected mortgage estimates from three major banks and Carrington itself based on the same profile for a purchase loan.
 Our estimates used a purchase price of $198,000, down payment of 10% and credit score of 740.
-Use our mortgage comparison tool below if you'd like to see current rates for your loan amount and zip code.

 30-Year Fixed Rate Mortgage Estimates at Major Banks